Mainstreaming Sustainable Public Procurement through the Introduction of Product Service Systems in the Western Cape

-Enabling the introduction of PSS and output, functional or performance-based specifications to public procurement in the Western Cape has been identified as an innovative and complementary addition to existing SPP knowledge and practice.
+Enabling the introduction of performance-based procurement, product-service systems (PSS) and output, and functional or performance-based specifications to public procurement in the Western Cape has been identified as an innovative and complementary addition to existing sustainable public procurement (SPP) knowledge and practice.
 Therefore, this project aims to integrate PSS knowledge into existing public procurement policy and practice in order to drive SPP implementation.

 Implementing Sustainable Public Procurement in South Africa: Where to startThis report investigates the extent of policy space for the practical uptake of sustainable public procurement (SPP) in South Africa.It also assesses Read More